WGLab/NanoRepeat/README.md

 `-i` specifies the input file, which can be in `fasta`, `fastq` or `bam` format.
 In this case our input file is `hg002_Q20.20210805_3flowcells.hs37d5.example_regions.bam`.
 It is a subset of an Oxford Nanopore whole-genome sequencing dataset of the [NIST/GIAB HG002 (GM24385/NA24385)](https://catalog.coriell.org/0/Sections/Search/Sample_Detail.aspx?Ref=NA24385&Product=DNA) genome.
 The sequencing data was from the [Oxford Nanopore Technologies Benchmark Datasets](https://registry.opendata.aws/ont-open-data/) and reads from 15 example STR regions in `chr1` were extracted.
 These regions were selected because they overlap with the [HG002 SV benchmark set](https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/analysis/NIST_SVs_Integration_v0.6/HG002_SVs_Tier1_v0.6.vcf.gz) and are heterozygous (i.e., two alleles have different repeat sizes).

 `-t` specifies the input file type.
-There are three valid values: bam, fastq or fasta.
+There are four valid values: bam, cram, fastq or fasta.
 In this case the input file is in a bam file.

+`-d` specifies the data type.
+There are five valid values: `ont_q20`, `ont_sup`, `ont`, `hifi`, and `clr`. `ont_q20` is for Oxford Nanopore sequencing with Q20+ chemistry. `ont_sup` is for Oxford Nanopore sequencing with R9 flowcells and basecalled in super accuracy mode. `ont` is for Oxford Nanopore sequencing with R9 flowcells and basecalled in fast mode or high accuracy mode. `hifi` is for PacBio HiFi/CCS reads. `clr` is for PacBio Continuous Long Reads (CLR) reads.
+Default value: `ont`.

 `-r` specifies the reference genome file in `FASTA` format.
 In this case, `GRCh37_chr1.fasta` is chr1 of the GRCh37/hg19 reference genome.
 We used GRCh37 instead of GRCh38 because the HG002 SV benchmark set is based on GRCh37.